 We used plates and straps to help tie it all together.

 And there you have it: our window wall with its curved header!
-There’s one more step which came a little later, to tie it into the steel Quonset hut arches.
-I’ll share a link here when I get that written up.
+The final step, to tie it into the steel Quonset hut arches, deserved its own post.
+You can read about that step, with lots of pictures, here.

 Curious about Quonsets?
 Ready to learn more about these bizarre, amazing, shiny, round, prefab structures?
 Drop your info below and I’ll start you off on my email tutorial series.
 Looking to build an inexpensive but beautiful home debt-free?
 Considering going off-grid?
 Or are you just tired of the same old same old and want something unique and beautiful?
 A Quonset House might be the answer for you.